jonathanmli/Avalon-LLM/AgentBench/README.md

 ### Step 4.
 Run Scripts for AvalonBench

-> Above are the test code for AgentBench.
+> Above is the test code for AgentBench.
 However, you can simply run the scripts for AvalonBench

 Finally, run the following scripts for AvalonBench.
-After that, you can check your output in the `logs` folder.
+After that, you can check your output in the `avalon/logs` folder.
 - Run single-player setting with LLM playing as Assassin (w/ discussion)
 ```bash
 python eval.py \